micmejia/bible-dump/NKJV/Deuteronomy/Deut 25.md

 ###### 1
-"If there is a dispute between men, and they come to [^a]court, that _the judges_ may judge them, and they justify the righteous and condemn the wicked,
+"If there is a dispute between men, and they come to court, that _the judges_ may judge them, and they justify the righteous and condemn the wicked,

 ###### 2
 then it shall be, if the wicked man deserves to be beaten, that the judge will cause him to lie down and be beaten in his presence, according to his guilt, with a certain number of blows.